mypreview/woo-store-vacation/readme.txt

 == Frequently Asked Questions ==
 = Why should you use the Woo Store Vacation plugin? = You may want to use the Woo Store Vacation plugin if you need to temporarily close your store for various reasons, such as an illness, personal trip, family emergency, or to catch up on unfulfilled orders.
 You may also want to give your employees time off over a holiday weekend to improve their productivity.
-The plugin allows you to keep your entire store visible while disabling the actual shopping cart and checkout procedure, so no sales or transactions can be made during the closure.
+The plugin allows you to keep your entire store visible while disabling the actual shopping cart and checkout procedure, so no sales or transactions can be made during the vacation.

 = Will using the plugin hurt my store’s SEO ranking? = No, using the plugin will not hurt your store’s SEO ranking.
 The plugin keeps your entire store visible, so your search engine rankings are unaffected, and your customers can still browse products and plan purchases.

 = Where can I find the plugin’s settings page? =
-To access the plugin’s settings page, log into your WordPress website dashboard, and navigate to “WooCommerce” » “Store Vacation”.
+To access the plugin’s settings page, log into your WordPress website dashboard, and navigate to “WooCommerce” » “Settings” » “Store Vacation”.

 = How do I set up my vacation dates using the plugin? = To set up your vacation dates:
-1. Navigate to “WooCommerce” » “Store Vacation”.
+1. Navigate to “WooCommerce” » “Settings” » “Store Vacation”.
 2. Check the “Set Vacation Mode” checkbox to enable vacation mode in your shop.
 2. Enter the “Start Date” (the first day your shop will be closed).
 3. Enter the “End Date” (the first day your shop will be re-opened).